Production Animal Internship

-The one year Production Animal Internship programmes will commence in 9th July 2018 (Exact number of internships available tbc).
+The one year Production Animal Internship programmes will commence in 9th July 2018

-Internship based a Synergy Farm Health, near Dorchester in Dorset
+Two Internships based a Synergy Farm Health, near Dorchester in Dorset

-The Intern will be based at Synergy Farm Health near Dorchester in Dorset throughout the programme.
+The Interns will be based at Synergy Farm Health near Dorchester in Dorset throughout the programme.
 They will be embedded in this very proactive practice and will be exposed to a wide range of production animal activities and case material.

 The Synergy Internship has now been running very successfully for over 5 years and many previous Interns have gone on to be employed with the practice and now perform important roles whilst simultaneously growing the business and advancing their careers.
 We are looking for new graduates who have a desire to be involved in the future of farm animal practice and come armed with ideas and enthusiasm to develop their skills within a dedicated farm animal team.

-Internship based at Torch Farm Vets in North Devon
+One Internship based at Torch Farm Vets in North Devon

 The Intern will be based at Torch Farm Vets near Barnstaple in North Devon throughout the program.
 They will be embedded in this very proactive practice and will be exposed to a wide range of production animal activities and case material.
 This will be an ideal internship for someone who is looking to gain a thorough grounding and training in production animals at the start of their veterinary career.

 The successful candidate will join a forward thinking team of vets, vet techs and support team where individuals are encouraged to develop their skills and provide high standards of veterinary care in a supportive environment.
 We are looking for a motivated and enthusiastic graduate with the desire to fully engage across the varied range of activities within the Torch Farm Vet team.

 Two Internships based at Endell Farm Vets in Wiltshire & Hampshire